DaBaiHao/DeepLearningComputerVision/README.md

 ## From INTRODUCTION

 1. image super-resolution (SR) : aims at recovering a high-resolution image from a single lowresolution image
  - prior soluation: example-based strategy
+    - ideas of prior soluation: example-based strategy methods
        - exploit internal similarities of the same image
        - learn mapping functions from external low- and high-resolution exemplar pairs
+    - example-based strategy can formulated in
+      - generic image super-resolution,
+      - can be designed to suit domain specific tasks, i.e., face hallucination